pvanallen/delft-ai-toolkit/README.md

 1. **Start software**: In the following order
    * **Motors**: Power on the AA battery pack
    * **RPi**: Power and boot the RPi
-     *  In the terminal, connect to the RPi and start the toolkit software
+     *  In the terminal, connect to the RPi and start the toolkit software.
+In the below, change the server_ip IP address to that of your computer.
+After launching delfToolkit.py the software will take a minute or two to finish setting up the object recognition models.
 ```
 ssh pi@delftbt0.local
 cd /home/pi/tutorials/image/imagenet
 python3 delftToolkit.py --server_ip 10.0.1.15

 ```

-     * In the above command, change the server_ip IP address to that of your computer.
-The software will take a minute or two to finish setting up the object recognition models.

    * **Unity3D**:
      * Open the "delft-toolkit" project in Unity3D